University of Turku Graduate School UTUGS - for Doctoral Candidate

 UGIS is an information system developed for the needs of the university's graduate school.
-It contains the information about all the doctoral students and their supervisors in each doctoral programme at the university.
+It contains the information about all the doctoral candidates and their supervisors in each doctoral programme at the university.
 UGIS covers the life cycle of doctoral education in its entirety (from an applicant all the way to a disputant).
 Its function is to act as a portal, which offers instructions as well as digital services such as accepting doctoral studies credits and e-forms related to the dissertation process.
 The supervisor is able to see all his/her students and monitor their progress.
-In addition to students and supervisors, among UGIS users are coordinators and secretaries from the doctoral programmes and faculties.
+In addition to doctoral candidates and supervisors, among UGIS users are coordinators and secretaries from the doctoral programmes and faculties.

 As an attending student, a doctoral candidate is required to hand in an annual progress report to their doctoral programme in January.
 However, a doctoral candidate has to report his/her progress for the first time when his/her right to study for a doctoral degree has started one academic year or one and a half academic year ago.
 The instructions on how to hand in the progress report are sent by the coordinator of the Doctoral Programme annually.

 A joint mentoring programme of University of Turku and Åbo Akademi University supports doctoral candidates and postdoctoral researchers in their career development and in recognizing one's professional skills and expertise.
 Mentoring is a guidance process during which a competent and experienced expert (mentor) provides support to a person (mentee) motivated to develop their skills.
 Mentoring is carried out in small groups or in pairs (1 mentor and 1-2 mentees).
 Mentoring can be useful, for example, for planning or redirecting one's career, expanding networks and recognizing one's expertise.
 Mentoring is based on openness, confidentiality and commitment.
 Taking part in the mentoring programme requires commitment, active participation and professional interest in the mentor and his/her expertise.

 Mentees for the mentoring programme are selected based on the applications.
 The mentoring programme begins every year in January and ends in October.
 The application period for the mentoring programme is in September.
 Enrollment for the mentors is open all year round.